I Think I'm In Love: How To Know About Your Feelings For Someone

 Does Time Really Actually Matter For Love?

 For some people, love really can happen in an instant — a connection with another person that is deep and mutual.
-For many others, it takes time to build feelings of affection up for another person.
+For many others, it takes time to build feelings of affection for another person.

 This all depends on what your definition of love is.
-If you believe love to be fleeting, you may feel that love could spark in an instant, but it could also disappear without warning.
+If you believe that love is fleeting, you may feel that love could spark in an instant, but it could also disappear without warning.
 On the other hand, if you believe that love is something that must be built over a more extended period, then you may feel that you must know someone deeply before you jump straight into saying, "I love you."